alpagutbey/alpagutbey/README.md

 - 👋 Hi, I’m @alpagutbey
-- 👀 I’m interested in qgis, qwateer and qesg
+- 👀 I’m interested in qgis, qwater and qesg